 IPVanish can obfuscate the OpenVPN traffic on two ports: 1194 and 443 (HTTPS).
 Choose the port and check the Obfuscate OpenVPN traffic option.
 It is available for the Windows application.

-VyprVPN has developed their proprietary stealth VPN protocol known as ‘Chameleon Protocol.’
+VyprVPN has developed its proprietary stealth VPN protocol known as ‘Chameleon Protocol.’
 The VyprVPN Chameleon uses a 256-bit OpenVPN encryption obfuscated and transmitted via TLS port #443.
 Thus, Users that live in or travel to countries such as China, Russia, India, Turkey, Iran, and Syria can access the Internet unrestricted.
 The Chameleon VPN is available for Windows, Mac, Android, and VPN routers.

 TorGuard bases their stealth VPN implementation on dedicated ‘Stealth’ VPN servers.
 Users can access these servers from the Windows, MacOS, and Android apps.
 Also, the Stealth Proxy feature inside the TorGuard VPN apps adds a “second” layer of security that connects your standard VPN connection through an encrypted proxy layer.
 When enabled, the Stealth Proxy hides the “handshake,” making it impossible for the DPI firewalls to determine if VPN software is being used.
 A plus for TorGuard is that it offers dedicated IP address options in many locations.

 Perfect Privacy uses OpenVPN to implement Stealth VPN technology.
 You may obfuscate your VPN traffic by tunneling it through stunnel, ssh or obfsproxy2/obfsproxy3.
 Also, you can choose the connection ports #22 (SSH), #53 (DNS) and #443 (SSL).
 Perfect Privacy offers the StealthVPN p into the Windows client, or you may set up the obfuscation manually with OpenVPN on Linux and Mac.